ndvanforeest/multi_language_stories/README.md

 If you plan to help add a language, please mind the structure of the source files.
 They are input into latex files, so the formatting is crucial.

 An interesting extension would be to read the stories (by a native) and record them (with your mobile) to  mp3, and share the mp3.
 Like this, one can first read and study a story, and then later listen to it, while biking to work or so.
-BTW, I don't know whether this is ok with github.
+BTW, I don't know whether github allows the sharing of mp3 files.